amirmursal/excel-comparison-tool/README.md

 python excel_comparison.py
 ```

-3. Open your browser to `http://localhost:5002`
+3. Open your browser and go to: http://localhost:5002

 ## Deployment

-This app is designed to be deployed on Railway.
-The main app will automatically link to this comparison tool.
+This app is designed to be deployed on Railway or similar platforms.

+### Environment Variables

+- `MAIN_APP_URL`: URL of the main Excel automation app (for navigation)

 ### Railway Deployment

-1. Create a new Railway project
-2. Connect this repository
+1. Connect your GitHub repository to Railway
-3. Railway will automatically detect the `Procfile` and deploy
-4. Set the environment variable `MAIN_APP_URL` to your main app's URL
+2. Set the environment variable `MAIN_APP_URL` to your main app's URL
+3. Deploy!

-## Environment Variables
+## Usage

-- `MAIN_APP_URL`: URL of the main Excel AI Builder app (default: http://localhost:5001/)
+1. Upload your first Excel file (Raw Data)
+2. Upload your second Excel file (Previous Data)
+3. Click "Compare Files" to see the differences
+4. Use the navigation to switch between apps

-## API Endpoints
+## Related Apps

-- `GET /` - Redirects to `/comparison`
-- `GET /comparison` - Main comparison interface
-- `POST /upload` - Upload Excel files for comparison
+- [Main Excel Automation App](../excel-ai-builder/) - Upload Excel files and give natural language instructions
-- `GET /download` - Download comparison results

-## Requirements

-- Python 3.10+
-- Flask
-- Pandas
-- OpenPyXL